psiwray/starbound-uuid-converter/README.md

 ### Example usage

-Test this in `cmd.exe` on Windows:
+Test this in `cmd.exe` on Windows from Starbound's storage folder:

 ```
 python.exe .\convert.py^